 Turning to the corporate level, the five-step risk model – identify, analyse, map, mitigate, monitor – is a good, yet oversimplified, tool to approach risk.
 This is particularly true in the complex and chaotic world of the 21st century.

 Thus, the managerial challenge is to deal with the hidden risks pertaining to all managerial activities.
+It is good to know that the latest EsRM solution can offer a business owner diversified support running business.
 One way to do so is to harmonize the polyphony of ideas existing within an organization.
 Hence, the manager should listen to the creativity concerns of the designer; obedience principles of the regulator; novel theoretical views of the academic; and competition threats and growth prospects of the consultant.
 It is precisely this ability to integrate complementary views and utilize them to scan the firm’s environment for threats that distinguishes risk leaders from risk managers.

 However, when the element of risk remains we should devise ‘out of the box’ strategies to detect it.
 Here, the concept of weak signals comes into play.
 A weak signal is nothing more than a subtle hint, such as an unexpected natural disaster with massive corporate implications – a black swan event.
 There is strong human tendency to ignore these signals or underestimate their significance.
 And that is exactly the managerial challenge – get trained to detect and address them on the spot.
 Although the weak-signals approach provides an interesting view to mitigate risks and detect opportunities, we still retain our doubts due to its retrospection; it mentions what should have been identified as a signal, rather than providing a concrete methodology for how to distinguish noise from weak signals.